 Citizens dedicated to the flourishing of their communities and to honoring human dignity can advocate for cash bail reform in their own state, contribute to community bail funds, or get involved with nonprofits addressing the issue locally.

 Sixteen-year-old Kalief Browder was held in solitary confinement for two of his three years in jail, before committing suicide two years after his release.
 Browder’s family attributed his suicide to the psychological damage he experienced during his unconvicted time in jail.
 Three out of four people who die in local jails are unconvicted and 34 percent of these deaths are suicides.
 Cash bail has the power to remove individuals from their communities, workplaces, and families.
 For some, the consequences are fatal.
 This disastrous reality should mobilize advocates for public justice to act in their local communities as well as call government to fulfill its intended purpose: to promote flourishing through equitable laws and practices.

 Mallory Harmon is an intern for the Center for Public Justice and is serving as the assistant editor of Shared Justice for the summer of 2019.
 She attends Covenant College (GA), majoring in international studies and minoring in Spanish and political science.

 WANT TO GET INVOLVED?

 1. Sign up to receive Shared Justice's monthly newsletter and stay up to date on the latest content, resources, and highlights.

 2. Write for us!
 Email email@example.com for more information.

-3. Form a Political Discipleship group and advocate for a justice issue in your community.
+3. Form a Political Discipleship group and advocate for a local issue of concern.
 Political Discipleship is an 11-week praxis-based curriculum that helps Christians form lifelong habits and practices of citizenship.
-Email email@example.com for more information.
+Email firstname.lastname@example.org for more information.